GasparCoquet/ML-Signal-Generator/README.md

 - Equity curve visualization

 *Note: Results will vary based on market conditions, data period, and model parameters.*

+## Limitations & Known Issues

+**⚠️ Current Model Performance:**

+Both **Random Forest** and **XGBoost** models may show signs of **overfitting** depending on configuration:

+**Random Forest:**
+- **Training Accuracy**: Can be very high (90%+)
+- **Validation Accuracy**: Often 50-55% (near random)
+- **AUC**: Typically 0.50-0.55 (barely better than random)
+- **Characteristics**: Generally less prone to overfitting than XGBoost due to ensemble averaging, but can still memorize patterns with high tree depth

+**XGBoost:**
+- **Training Accuracy**: Can be extremely high (95%+)
+- **Validation Accuracy**: Often 50-51% (near random)
+- **AUC**: Typically 0.50-0.52 (barely better than random)
+- **Characteristics**: More prone to overfitting than Random Forest, especially with default hyperparameters (high learning rate, deep trees)

+**Model Comparison:**
+- The notebook trains and compares both models on validation metrics (AUC, accuracy) and backtest performance (returns, Sharpe ratio, drawdown)
+- Selection is based on validation AUC, but backtest performance may differ
+- Both models often show similar poor generalization despite good training performance
+- Model performance varies significantly with market conditions and data periods

+**What This Means:**
+- Both models are memorizing training data patterns rather than learning generalizable features
+- Despite potentially good backtest returns, the models may not perform well on future unseen data
+- The comparison between Random Forest and XGBoost helps identify which approach works better, but both may struggle with generalization
+- This is a common challenge in financial ML and indicates the need for:
+  - Better regularization (reducing model complexity)
+  - More diverse training data
+  - Feature engineering improvements
+  - Cross-validation strategies
+  - Hyperparameter tuning for both models

+**Why This Project is Still Valuable:**
+- Demonstrates a complete ML pipeline from data to backtesting
+- Shows real-world challenges in financial ML
+- Educational example of overfitting detection
+- Good code structure for further improvements

+**Potential Improvements:**
+- Implement early stopping and regularization
+- Add more sophisticated features (e.g., market regime indicators)
+- Use walk-forward validation instead of simple train/test split
+- Experiment with ensemble methods
+- Add feature selection to reduce noise

+*This project is actively being improved.
+Contributions and suggestions are welcome!*

 ## Code Style